Administering A Subcutaneous Testosterone Injection

 • A sharps bin for safe disposal of needles and syringes

-Remember, proper handwashing is crucial for preventing infection.
+Remember, proper hand washing is crucial for preventing infections.

 Step 2: Choosing And Preparing The Injection Site